xhalo32/YubiKey-Guide/guide.typ

 - Use `man gpg` to understand GnuPG options and command-line flags.

-- To get more information on potential errors, restart the `gpg-agent` process with debug output to the console with `pkill gpg-agent; gpg-agent --daemon --no-detach -v -v --debug-level advanced --homedir ~/.gnupg`.
+- To get more information on potential errors, restart the `gpg-agent` process with debug output to the console with ```bash pkill gpg-agent; gpg-agent --daemon --no-detach -v -v --debug-level advanced --homedir ~/.gnupg```.

 - A lot of issues can be fixed by removing and re-inserting YubiKey, or restarting the `gpg-agent` process.